Carl-Johan Bernhardt

-Carl-Johan Bernhardt (1946-2016), was a male international table tennis player from Sweden.
+Carl-Johan Bernhardt (8 March 1946 – 16 March 2016) was a Swedish international table tennis player.

 He won two bronze medals at the 1963 World Table Tennis Championships and 1967 World Table Tennis Championships in the Swaythling Cup (men's team event).

-The 1963 team consisted of Hans Alsér, Stellan Bengtsson and Kjell Johansson and the 1967 team consisted of Alsér, Christer Johansson, Kjell Johansson and Bo Persson.
+The 1963 team consisted of Hans Alsér, Stellan Bengtsson and Kjell Johansson, and the 1967 team consisted of Alsér, Christer Johansson, Kjell Johansson and Bo Persson.

 He was a five times gold medal winner in the team event at the European Table Tennis Championships and played 90 times for the Swedish national team.